cornernote/yii2-dashboard/index.md

 ### More Screenshots

-More images are available from the [Screen Shots](https://cornernote.github.io/yii2-dashboard/screenshots/) page.
+More images are available from the [Screenshots](https://cornernote.github.io/yii2-dashboard/screenshots/) page.

 ## Contributing